The 7 best Payment Gateway Providers and Services in Australia for 2026

 Square

 Square combines payment processing with point-of-sale hardware and business management tools.
-The platform offers both online and in-person payments in a unified dashboard, making it an option for businesses that sell across multiple channels.
+You get both online and in-person payments in one dashboard, which works well if you sell across multiple channels.

-Square offers a flat-rate pricing model with no monthly fees for basic usage.
+Square uses flat-rate pricing with no monthly fees for basic usage.
 In Australia, card-present transactions are charged at 1.6% for sellers who signed up after May 2024 (1.9% for existing sellers using certain hardware).
-Online/card not present payments are higher at 2.2% + 30c.
-4
+Online/card not present payments are higher at 2.2%.

 Pros